milesj/figg/README.md

 #### Literals

-Literals are a special kind of string that do _not_ allow escaping.
+Literals are a special kind of string that do _not_ allow escaping or newlines (`\n`).
 This is perfect for Windows style paths, regex patterns, shell scripts, and more.
 Literals are represented by wrapping backticks instead of double quotes.

 ```
+str `This contains "double" and 'single' quotes`
 file `C:\some\path`
 regex `foo/.*?`
 ```